uyuni-project/uyuni/README.md

 ## Core-Features, Idempotency and tests-order.

-The test (features) are grouped by: core-features and secondary(idempotent) feature.
+The tests (features) are grouped by: core-features and secondary(idempotent) features.

 For the group of the **core-feature**, the order is relevant.
 The core-features are by design not idempotent, and serve to create a basic testing env.